 NOTICE FROM THE PORT ARTHUR HEALTH DEPARTMENT

-It is with great sadness that the City of Port Arthur Health Department is reporting a COVID-19 related death in a resident of Port Arthur.
-The individual was a Black Male between the age range of 70-75.
-It is undetermined whether the individual had underlying health conditions.
-The Health Department has reported forty-three (43) COVID-19 related deaths for Port Arthur since the beginning of this pandemic.
+It is with great sadness that the City of Port Arthur Health Department is reporting two COVID-19 related deaths in residents of Port Arthur.
+One individual was a White Female between the age range of 90-95 who was reported as having underlying health conditions.
+The other individual was a Hispanic Male between the age range of 80-85.
+It is undetermined whether this individual had underlying health conditions.
+The health department has reported thirty-eight (38) COVID-related deaths for Port Arthur since the beginning of this pandemic.

-Forty-third COVID-Related Death for Port Arthur, TX November 27, 2020
+Reporting Two COVID-Related Deaths for Port Arthur October 27, 2020

 Message from the Director of Health: